The Unborn 2: Reception

 In 2011, author John Kenneth Muir wrote that, "This action-packed sequel to The Unborn has some real momentum going for it, but not a whole lot more", concluding, "One thing's for sure: The Unborn 2 isn't boring.
 Silly and dopey at times, yes, but certainly not boring."
+The Schlock Pit reviewed the film, noting that the film had diminishing returns but that "there’s a lot to like about this lively, Rick Jacobson-helmed sequel."